adjorn/safe-driver/README.md

 # safe-driver
-To predict the probablity that a driver would claim next year.
+# To predict the probablity that a driver would claim next year.
+# Xgboost algorithem were applied to build a predictive model.